-Imagine a room so messy you can’t find your keys.
-Clothes everywhere, books piled up, and chaos reigning supreme.
+If you're in a messy room, you can’t find your keys.
+Clothes everywhere, books piled up.

-It’s the SAME disaster, except now it’s your brain that’s LOSING its sanity.
+That applied to messy code.
+It’s the SAME disaster, except now it’s your brain that’s LOSING its energy.

 Clean code, on the other hand, is like walking into a spotless room.
 Everything is exactly where it should be.
 No stress.
 No confusion.
 Just clarity.

-Here’s the truth: writing clean code is NOT optional if you want to succeed in software development.
+Here’s the truth: writing clean code is NOT optional if you want to survive in software development.
+AI already writes cleaner code than you.

-You can write messy code and be the person who struggles to fix every bug, or you can master clean code and DOMINATE every project you touch.
+You can write messy code and be the person who struggles to fix every bug, getting rejected from the job interview and failing to build a manageable startup, or you can master clean code and DOMINATE every project you touch.

 Clean Coder vs. Messy Coder